Rarible (RARI) Price Hits $1.20 on Exchanges

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

-Rarible was first traded on July 15th, 2020.
+Rarible’s launch date was July 15th, 2020.
 Rarible’s total supply is 25,000,000 tokens and its circulating supply is 14,441,025 tokens.
+Rarible’s official website is app.rarible.com/rari.
 Rarible’s official Twitter account is @rarible and its Facebook page is accessible here.
-Rarible’s official website is app.rarible.com/rari.

-It is usually not presently possible to purchase alternative cryptocurrencies such as Rarible directly using US dollars.
-Investors seeking to acquire Rarible should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Rarible using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Rarible directly using U.S. dollars.
+Investors seeking to trade Rarible should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Rarible using one of the aforementioned exchanges.

 Receive News & Updates for Rarible Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Rarible and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.